 The product stored document images using a proprietary format.
 Not only was this format difficult to work with, but it also required that the images be kept on expensive iSeries Integrated File System storage devices.
 In addition, the software’s front-end consumed considerable CPU resources, which made it more costly to run.

-Another factor in WebDocs favor was its vendor.
-KSB had considerable confidence in the ability of RJS to deliver quality solutions because of the hospital’s experience with other RJS products.
+Another factor in Webdocs favor was its vendor.
+KSB had considerable confidence in the ability of HelpSystems to deliver quality solutions because of the hospital’s experience with other products.

 Electronic Document Management that Works